Winter storm preps: NY readies plows, other snow removal equipment

 "This time it's really important since it's going on for so long, we're going to need to have our county guys and gals," Curran said.
 "We're asking you to stay off the roads as much as possible for our crews and for the other crews, but also for your own safety."

-Curran said the county has 5,000 tons of salt and nearly 1,000 tons of sand at the ready.
+Curran said the county has more than 21,000 tons of salt and 850 tons of sand ready to go.

+There will be 115 plow trucks out on the road throughout the height of the storm over the next day and on Saturday, they started to brine roads.

+People have been asked to stay off the roads during the brunt of the storm.

 RELATED: City urges New Yorkers to prepare for extreme cold